Alejogb1/job-board/blog-data/how-can-i-set-up-actioncable-with-importmaps-in-rails-6-mri-and-jruby.md

 id: "how-can-i-set-up-actioncable-with-importmaps-in-rails-6-mri-and-jruby"
 ---

-Alright, let's tackle this.
-Integrating ActionCable with Importmaps in Rails 6—especially across both MRI and JRuby environments—presents a few unique considerations, but it's certainly achievable with a structured approach.
+Alright,  Integrating ActionCable with Importmaps in Rails 6—especially across both MRI and JRuby environments—presents a few unique considerations, but it's certainly achievable with a structured approach.
 I've personally navigated this terrain on a couple of larger, multi-faceted projects, and here’s what I’ve learned, broken down into manageable steps.

 The primary challenge arises from how Importmaps manages JavaScript modules; it’s declarative and focuses on direct import paths rather than the conventional asset pipeline's way of bundling.
 With ActionCable, we're not simply importing a static library; we're establishing a persistent websocket connection that demands careful configuration and awareness of how Rails handles its web socket assets.